ryanlaffoon/ryanlaffoon.github.io/_drafts/Job-Fairs-and-Persistance.md

 I would meander through two floors of company exhibits and dozens of conversations with representatives - the standard handshakes, introductions and form questions - before stopping at a seemingly ignored Fluent Edge exhibit and bored Brian.
 His face lit up as we discussed the fair, his company & role - I think I even recalled and mentioned Ecometry (A platform they support) during our conversation.
 In the end, I felt that our meeting was successful, despite Brian's musing that there wouldn't necessarily be a position available until there was a project & funding in place to support it.
 Regardless, I gave them my resume & promised to be in touch.

 I must have annoyed him to death, how often I called in the next few weeks.
 I'm certain it did, actually - he told me himself.
-I was reasonable-ish about it, but persistant just the same.
-In any case, I doggedly persisted the job (While continuing to look elsewhere, of course), and got the call in late May, 2010 while standing outside of my son's elementary school during pickup.
-My persistant calling had kept my name in the air, and the developer which I had recognized earlier had apparently quit without notice - My opening had arrived!
+I was reasonable about it, but persistent just the same.
+In any case, I doggedly chased the job (While continuing to look elsewhere, of course), and got the call in late May, 2010 while standing outside of my son's elementary school during pickup.
+My frequent calling had kept my name in the air, and the developer which I had recognized earlier had apparently quit without notice - My opening had arrived!

 I had a phone interview with Brian and his father Cliff later in the week during a rainstorm, pacing around my living room with the windows cracked, excitedly rambling through my school achievements & detailing my internship work.
-The excitement was shared, and I would visit their office in person the following week.
+The excitement was shared, and I would be invited to visit their office in person the following week.